-In case you find it hard to help you in this matter here are a few tips that can help you regarding this.
+In case you find it hard to help you in this matter here are a few tips for first time car buyers.

 You should better prevent an impulsive decision about this.
 Moreover you can also narrow down your choices by sticking to your initial criteria.
 Set a budget that you don’t exceed and also determine the size as per your exact requirements.
 Apart from this selecting the brand or the manufacturer is also important and brands that offer best value for your money can always be the better choice.